EGI-Federation/SVG-advisories/Publishing_an_advisory.md

   the `Commit and push` button (with a checked icon), you can commit and push all the changes at once.
-  - If you made multiple changes, it's also possible to select changes to be commited, by staging them individually.
+  - If you made multiple changes, it's also possible to select changes to be committed, by staging them individually.